itsbrianhughes/edi-997-auto-validator/README.md

 ## Documentation

 This project is self-contained and documented through:
-- In-code docstrings
+- Clear README with Quickstart and Architecture Overview
-- Clear architectural overview
+- In-code docstrings and type hints
-- Examples and tests
+- Comprehensive unit tests

 ---